dario-marvin/PrimesList/README.md

 This python script analyzes and compares three different approaches to calculating the list of primes up to a given number:

 1. The simplest and possibly worst algorithm
-2. A polished and more efficient version of the previous algorithm
+2. A polished and more efficient version of the previous algorithm, but still naive
 3. The sieve of Eratosthenes algorithm
 4. The sieve of Atkin, which has a theoretical better performance than the other algorithms, but actually depends on the implementation used.
 See [here](https://web.archive.org/web/20071011180805/http://krenzel.info/static/atkin.py) for an efficient code implementation